sassoftware/sas-studio-custom-steps/SAS Content - Obtain Folder URI/README.md

 # SAS Content - Obtain Folder URI

-This is a utility custom step which obtains the URI of a desired SAS Content folder and saves it in a global macro variable if the folder exists.
+This is a utility custom step which obtains the URI of a selected SAS Content folder and saves it in a global macro variable if the folder exists.
 It also populates another global macro variable with a flag of 1 or 0 to indicate if the folder exists or not, which may be used in downstream code.

 Some SAS programs require operations to be performed on folders located inside the SAS Infrastructure Data Server (also known as SAS Content), and such operations typically require the folder URI.